The Golden Mask of Agamemnon: Debunking the Myth

 Myth and Reality

-As time has shown, Heinrich Schliemann's assumption that the funeral mask belonged to King Agamemnon proved to be wrong.
-During the research of the gold mask, modern archaeologists have concluded that it refers to 1550-1500 BC and does not correspond to the period when Agamemnon supposedly lived.
-The mighty monarch of Mycenae ruled three centuries earlier.
-It turned out that the precious item is even much older than the legendary ancient Greek ruler.
-Nevertheless, the gold funeral mask still retains its actual name.
+As time has shown, Heinrich Schliemann’s assumption that the funerary mask belonged to King Agamemnon turned out to be mistaken.
+Modern archaeologists, having studied the golden mask, concluded that it dates back to 1550–1500 BC and does not belong to the era in which Agamemnon is believed to have lived.
+It turned out that this precious find is significantly older than the legendary Mycenaean ruler.
+Nevertheless, the golden funerary mask still retains its name.

 Where the mask can be seen?